Troubleshooting Basics

 Maintenance mode message after WordPress update

 When WordPress updates, it automatically installs a .maintenance file.
-When your site gets stuck with this error message, it typically just means that the .maintenance file wasn’t deleted automatically my WordPress after finishing the update.
+When your site gets stuck with this error message, it typically just means that the .maintenance file wasn’t deleted automatically by WordPress after finishing the update.
 To fix it:

 • Log into your website using your FTP program of choice.